EXCHANGE OF EXPERTS IN CIVIL PROTECTION PROGRAMME GUIDELINES

 5. EXCHANGE AUTHENTICATION PROCEDURE

 Experts are required to complete an evaluation form during the exchange.
 The evaluation must be completed by the expert using the Expert Evaluation Form on the website within one week after the completion of the exchange.
 The evaluation is a prerequisite for the issuance of a certificate and will be used as a basis for quality assessment of the exchange.

 As proof of involvement in an exchange, the host organisation will maintain a list of participants.
 The Attendance List must be filled in during the exchange and signed by all exchanged experts and the host organisation.
 The host organisation must send the list of participants to the Programme Team within one week after the end of the exchange.

 Upon the successful completion of the programme, the experts and host organisations will receive a certificate of participation in the Exchange of Experts Programme.
-A certificate will be issued when all relevant exchange documents (attendance list, evaluation form, field report, etc.) have been submitted to and validated by the Programme Team.
+A certificate will be issued when all relevant exchange documents have been submitted to and validated by the Programme Team (attendance list, evaluation form, field report endorsed by the NTC, etc.).
 The certificate will be sent in copy to the NTC.

 6. FINANCIAL ARRANGEMENTS

 The Exchange of Experts in civil protection programme is funded by the European Commission.
-The applicable travel and accommodation expenses will be funded through the project budget according to EU regulations.
+The eligible expenses will be funded through the project budget according to EU regulations.

 7. LIABILITY AND INSURANCE

 - Experts participating in the programme are responsible for their own safety and insurance coverage (e.g. health insurance, accident insurance, liability insurance).
 The CN APELL-RO shall be liable only in the event of damages arising from wilful misconduct or gross negligence caused by its members (Members defined as Programme team employees) actions.
 Damage to life, limb and health remain subject to the statutory provisions governing liability.